 You're likely to start by first seeing your family doctor.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist — a doctor who specializes in nervous system disorders, including diseases of the brain, spinal cord, nerves and muscles.
+However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor trained in brain and nervous system conditions (neurologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses, recent life changes, family history of syringomyelia, and any past spinal or back surgeries or injuries you've had.

 - Make a list of all medications, vitamins or supplements that you're taking.

 - Take along any related medical information.
 If you have past medical reports, MRI scans or CT scans that might relate to your current problem, bring them to your appointment.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to grasp all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.